amberframework/docs/getting-started/Installation/README.md

 Ensure you have the necessary dependencies:

-- `git`: Use your platform specific package manager to install `git`
+- `Git`: Use your platform specific package manager to install `git`
-- `crystal`: Follow the instructions to get `crystal` on this page: [Crystal Installation](https://crystal-lang.org/docs/installation/index.html)
+- `Crystal`: Follow the instructions to get `crystal` on this page: [Crystal Installation](https://crystal-lang.org/docs/installation/index.html)
+- `NodeJS` and `Webpack` Node is an optional dependency and is used to compile JS and assets.
+- `PostgreSQL` PostgreSQL is a relational database server.
+Amber configures applications to use this database adapter by default, but you can switch to MySQL by passing the -database mysql flag when creating a new application.

 ##### From Source